Pre-existing coverage visitor insurance plans

 For people that are traveling to the US from abroad:

 As a broker, I am not a medical professional, so I can only tell you this from the insurance side of the question.
 Generally speaking, the most common cause for heart attack as I understand it is due to plaque build up in the person's arteries.

 Since that build up happens slowly, over time, I think it's fair to say that it would NOT be covered by any travel health insurance.
 This is because travel health insurance excludes pre-existing conditions from any coverage (even emergency coverage if they are chronic or congenital).
 So the answer for the common cause of heart attacks is NO. So, foreigners run a risk (hopefully a small one) when traveling here.

 Health insurance can still help with costs of accidents and other unexpected illnesses while on vacation.
 However, the answer is be different for people who are US residents traveling abroad.
 US residents can purchase trip cancellation plans and some of those waive the pre-existing condition exclusion IF you purchase them within a short time of your initial trip deposit (that is the earliest date you pay for any portion of your trip).

 Check out trip cancellation plans.
 Notably, the GeoBlue student and travel plans also waive the pre-existing condition exclusion for people who had creditable prior insurance coverage, and these plans are only available to US residents with US domestic coverage.
 And, for travel plans for US residents going abroad, some, like the Safe Travels Outbound plans, will cover pre-existing conditions IF they have been stable in the last 6 months (meaning there have been no changes, episodes, or changes to medication in that time frame).
 You can Compare Safe Travels Outbound Insurance plans.

-Is arthritis covered by insurance?
+07. Is Arthritis covered by insurance?

 No. Travel health insurance is meant to cover a sudden illness or accident, such as you get a stomach flu or you twist or break your ankle.
-Since arthritis is not a life-threatening illness, it will not be covered by a short-term travel plan.
+Since Arthritis is not a life-threatening illness, it will not be covered by a short-term travel plan.
 Should you require regular medications or ointments, you should bring them or purchase ointments available in the visiting country for your condition.

+Some countries may not require prescriptions to purchase medications.
 However, you should be cautious in using a new medication since there may be side-effects of concern.
 You may want to stick to what you know or consult with your own physician if you can.

-Which policy covers pre-existing diseases?
+09. Which policy covers pre-existing diseases?

-A. The following travel insurance plans cover acute onset of pre-existing conditions:
+The following travel insurance plans cover acute onset of pre-existing conditions:

 1. Atlas travel plan from World trips

-2. Patriot America Plus from IMG
+3. Patriot America Plus plan from IMG

-3. Travel Medical Plus from Seven Corners
+4. Travel Medical Choice plan from Seven Corners

-4. Travel Medical Basic plan from Seven Corners
+5. Travel Medical Basic plan from Seven Corners

-5. Safe Travels USA from Trawick International
+6. Safe Travels USA plan from Trawick International

-6. Safe Travels USA Comprehensive from Trawick International
+7. Safe Travels USA Comprehensive plan from Trawick International

-7. Safe Travels Elite plan from Trawick International
+8. Safe Travels Elite plan from Trawick International

-8. INF Premier plan from INF
+9. INF Premier plan from INF

-9. INF Elite from INF
+10. INF Elite plan from INF

-10. VisitorSecure Insurance from World trips
+13. VisitorSecure Insurance plan from World trips

-Which medical condition affect travel insurance?
+11. Which medical condition affect travel insurance?

-Mental and Nervous disorders, maternity and new born care, preventive care, chronic illness which cannot be cured, for instance, Alzheimer's, Parkinson's disease, pre-existing conditions except for sudden recurrence of the pre-existing conditions are some of the medical conditions that the travel insurance completely excludes from coverage.
+Mental and Nervous disorders, maternity and newborn care, preventive care, chronic illness which cannot be cured, for instance, Alzheimer's, Parkinson's disease, pre-existing conditions except for sudden recurrence of the pre-existing conditions are some of the medical conditions that the travel insurance completely excludes from coverage.

-Is there a waiting period for pre-existing conditions?
+12. Is there a waiting period for pre-existing conditions?

 Travel Insurance plans do not specify anything about the waiting period, but some plans have a look back period for coverage for pre-existing conditions.
 Most travel insurance plans only cover the acute onset of pre-existing conditions with INF being the exception which offers coverage for Pre-existing conditions up to the defined limit with their INF Premier and INF Elite travel insurance plans.